 |

 of the Southeast.
 We are one of the few publishers of apartment statistics based

 on 100% market survey versus sample data.
-We track statistics on over 1,000,000
+We track statistics on

-multi-family units in North Carolina, South Carolina, Florida, Virginia, Georgia
+multi-family units in North Carolina and Virginia,

-on each market's vacancy, rental rates, development and absorption trends.
+vacancy, rental rates, development and absorption trends.

+|